Haim Drukman: Political career

 In the run-up to the 1984 elections, he and Avraham Verdiger formed a new party, Morasha.
 It won two seats, taken by the two founders.
 Although the party joined the government, neither Drukman nor Verdiger were given cabinet posts.
 On 29 July 1986, Drukman left Morasha and returned to the NRP.
 While serving this tenure in the 11th Knesset, he was a member of the Knesset committee for Foreign Affairs and Defense and the subcommittee for the Examination of the Draft Exemption of Yeshiva Students.
 At the end of the term in 1988, he left the Knesset, choosing instead to express his political views from outside that body.

 Drukman returned to serve his final four-year term during the 15th Knesset from 1999 to 2003, again as a representative for the National Religious Party.
 He was a member of the committees for Foreign Affairs and Defense, the Appointment of Rabbinic Judges, and Internal Affairs and Environment, as well as a member on the special committees for the Discussion of the Security Service Law, and on Addictions, Drugs, and the Challenges Facing Young Israelis.

 In his later years, Drukman threw his support behind The Jewish Home party of Naftali Bennett, and, finally, the Religious Zionist Party under Bezalel Smotrich.
 Drukman was instrumental in bridging the gap between Smotrich and Benjamin Netanyahu when the latter sought to put together a right-wing coalition government.
 Drukman even invited Mansour Abbas to his home, in order to explore the possibility of including the United Arab List in a narrow right-wing coalition.
+Before his death, he was placed honorary last spot on Religious Zionist Party list on 2022 Israeli legislative election.